sarkershantonu/Automation-Getting-Started/junitbenchmark/README.md

 This type of test is not suitable for Response Time SLAs as this is not user time.
 And , important factor, error rate or error tolerant.
 This type of test can ensure (mostly) about server's error possibility.

+2. You have functional integration tests which validates backend request.
+Like DB request, webservice calls via UI layer. you can use this to to test before actual tests for performance.
+This will help you to know how system behaves when they are intregrated .
+   Some time it is very useful to run with manual tests in QA environment.
+    A number of parallel request is going on while a manual tester is testing aplication UI behavior.